JaminB/Dynamic-News/README.md

 2. Install pip3 (on debian/ubuntu in a bash shell) -- sudo apt-get install python3-pip

-3. Install required module (in a bash shell) -- pip3 install pymysql"
+3. Install required module (in a bash shell) -- pip3 install pymysql

 4. Install required module (in a bash shell) -- pip3 install TwitterSearch